 Elements of a good figure

 Once you’ve selected the data you’ll use for a figure, you need to consider the best way to show it.
+For a rundown of choosing software for designing your figures, read this Learning Lab article.

 Making a clear message